Why It Works

 Serve warmed meat right away with warmed pita bread, lime wedges, chipotle salsa, and yogurt sauce.

-Disposable aluminum loaf pan, rimmed baking sheet or grill, instant-read thermometer, blender
+Disposable aluminum loaf pan; rimmed baking sheet or grill and chimney starter, nonstick or cast iron skillet, instant-read thermometer, blender

 The exact number of pita rounds you'll need will depend on the size of the pita bread itself.
 This recipe is scaled for smaller (approximately 6-inch) rounds.
 If your pita is thick and puffy, you may want to split each pita through the middle to create two thinner rounds for easier rolling around the filling.